Jeff Smith (Missouri politician): Academics

-Smith taught as a professor of public policy in a M.A. and Ph.D. program at The New School in Manhattan from 2011-2016.
+Smith taught as a professor of public policy in a M.A. and Ph.D. program at The New School in Manhattan from 2011 to 2016.
 Before seeking office and while serving in the Missouri Senate, Smith taught as an adjunct and visiting professor in the Arts and Sciences at Washington University in St. Louis, the University of Missouri–St. Louis, and Dartmouth College and won the 2002 Washington University in St. Louis Dean's Award for Teaching Excellence.
 During his time at Dartmouth, he dated one of his former students, future political strategist Lis Smith.
 In 2001, Smith co-founded the Confluence Academy, a charter school in North St. Louis focusing on math and science education.

 2004 U.S. House campaign

 In 2004, Smith was a candidate in the crowded Democratic primary election for the U.S. House of Representatives to replace retiring Congressman Dick Gephardt.
 Beginning as an unknown, Smith finished second in the ten-candidate field, narrowly losing to Russ Carnahan.
 His campaign was widely recognized as an example of successful grassroots organizing.
 It was the subject of the documentary film Can Mr. Smith Get to Washington Anymore?, which won the 2006 audience choice award at the Silverdocs film festival.
 In February 2007, the documentary aired on the award-winning PBS series Independent Lens.